miccu64/RegressionFlowOnBiraffe2/README.md

 pip install -r requirements.txt
 ```

+You also need these packages in these versions - install appropriate variations to match your CUDA version:\
+torch==2.1.0\
+torchvision==0.16.0

-Setup on which project was tested:
+Setup on which project was tested:\
-Ubuntu 22
+Ubuntu 22.04\
-Python 3.10.12
+Python 3.10.12\
-CUDA 11.8
+CUDA 11.8\
 Nvidia Quadro M2000m

 Remember to match PyTorch with your CUDA and Python version.
-In requirements is specified version for CUDA 11.8.
+It is possible that project will run on newer package versions.

 ### WEMD module